Is Arizona a No-Fault State?

 - The plaintiff’s attorney must then prove the at-fault driver breached his or her duty of care.
 For example, speeding or driving under the influence would constitute a breach of duty to drive safely.

-- A plaintiff only has grounds for a lawsuit or claim if he or she suffered a measurable loss.
+- A plaintiff only has grounds for a lawsuit or claim if he or she suffered a measurable loss, such as expensive medical bills and significant injury.
 If there is no damage, there is no claim.

 - Finally, the plaintiff’s attorney must prove that the claimed damages only occurred due to the defendant’s breach of duty or would not have occurred but for the defendant’s breach of duty.